 Step 4: Identify Sites for a Feasibility Assessment

-The purpose of a screening is to quickly and efficiently down select viable technologies and sites which reduces potential costly investments of time and money on unlikely projects.
+A screening can help quickly and efficiently down-select viable technologies and sites, reducing costly investments of time and money on unlikely projects.
 A screening provides an initial indicator of technical and economic viability and informs an initial go/no-go decision.
 In addition to evaluating the techno-economic potential, sites may want to consider agency mission compatibility and candidates for an on-site project champion.

 Phase 2 of the distributed energy project implementation process focuses on forming a strong project team.
 See Phase 2: Project Team Formation.